davidtrc/Trash-Management/README.md

 recommend download them from the mbed Compiler.

-The RCSwitch library is made by Chris Dick and you can find it in https://developer.mbed.org/users/TheChrisyd/code/RCSwitch/ +
+The RCSwitch library is made by Chris Dick and you can find it in https://developer.mbed.org/users/TheChrisyd/code/RCSwitch/

 The HX711 library is made by Cr-300-Litho and you can find it in https://developer.mbed.org/teams/Cr300-Litho/code/HX711/

-  The Pulse library is made by Nick Ryder and you can find it in https://developer.mbed.org/users/NickRyder/code/Pulse/ +
+ The Pulse library is made by Nick Ryder and you can find it in https://developer.mbed.org/users/NickRyder/code/Pulse/

- +The main in TX folder reads the sensors.
+ The main in TX folder reads the sensors.
 The trash made has:

   +     One of pressure: to detect the weight of the residues
   +     One ultrasonic: placed in the roof of the trash can, measures the height of the residues